graphprotocol/contracts/packages/issuance/contracts/quality/RewardsEligibilityOracle.md

 The contract uses ERC-7201 namespaced storage to prevent storage collisions in upgradeable contracts:

-- `allowedIndexerTimestamps`: Maps indexer addresses to their last approval timestamp
+- `eligibleIndexerTimestamps`: Maps indexer addresses to their last eligibility timestamp
-- `allowedPeriod`: Duration (in seconds) for which approval lasts (default: 14 days)
+- `eligibilityPeriod`: Duration (in seconds) for which eligibility lasts (default: 14 days)
-- `checkingActive`: Global flag to enable/disable quality checking (default: false, to be enabled by operator when ready)
+- `eligibilityValidationEnabled`: Global flag to enable/disable eligibility validation (default: false, to be enabled by operator when ready)
-- `oracleUpdateTimeout`: Timeout after which all indexers are automatically allowed (default: 7 days)
+- `oracleUpdateTimeout`: Timeout after which all indexers are automatically eligible (default: 7 days)
 - `lastOracleUpdateTime`: Timestamp of the last oracle update

 ## Core Functions